-The London Program includes group excursions to many places in England such as Canterbury, Bath, Stonehenge, Stratford, Cambridge and Oxford.
+The London Program includes opportunities for excursions to many places in England such as Canterbury, Bath, Stonehenge, Stratford, Cambridge and Oxford.
 There are also local excursions and cultural events such as the theatre, concerts, museums and the Houses of Parliament.

 The London Program will cost the same as one semester of on-campus charges for tuition, room, board and fees at Earlham; the full amount charged for board is then returned to students in the form of a check to be used for meals.
-The program covers academic and educational costs, and includes field excursions and other group activities as well as room and board while on the academic portion of the program.
-A deposit of $350 is required after acceptance into the program, which is a part of the total cost.
-Students on financial aid may apply their aid to one Earlham or GLCA-recognized off-campus program during their college career.
+The program covers academic and educational costs, and includes housing while on the academic portion of the program.
+Students on financial aid may apply their aid to one Earlham or Earlham-recognized off-campus program during their college career.

-Each student will need to plan for additional money to cover round-trip airfare, visa expenses, personal expenses such as books, passport, and costs for the independent travel period.
+Each student will need to plan for additional money to cover round-trip airfare, personal expenses such as books, passport, and costs for the independent travel period.

-Students are responsible for arranging flights to and from England.
+Students are responsible for arranging flights to and from London.

 Undergraduate students in good academic standing may apply.
 Students on academic probation are not eligible to participate.
 A person’s eligibility for this program may also be affected by being placed on disciplinary probation.
 Majors from all disciplines are welcome.
 Selection will be conducted by a student and faculty committee.